The Ultimate Durham Spring Guide

 When life gives you limes, garnish your margarita.
 There is no shortage of creativity when it comes to creating and pairing cocktails in Durham.
 Stop by Alley Twenty Six, where owner Shannon Healy was a 2022 James Beard Award semifinalist for outstanding bar program or Kingfisher, which was the second bar in the state (after Alley Twenty Six) to be nominated for the JBF award.

 Drink your way through downtown Durham at spots that feature unique pairings like The Waiting Room and Bar Virgile.
 Named for both the classic gin cocktail and its setting in a former coffin shop, Durham Distillery’s Corpse Reviver Bar and Lounge is designed to showcase Durham Distillery & Conniption Gins at their best.
 In good company with Durham Distillery, the new woman-owned Liberty & Plenty cocktail bar and distillery shares space with The Rickhouse.
 Durham Distillery and Liberty & Plenty join the just 1% of businesses that are woman-owned in the distilling industry.
+Use our guide to Durham's bars and nightlife to find more spots to enjoy a cocktail.

-Take advantage of the social district by ordering a cocktail to-go from a participating business and bringing it along with you as you walk around downtown.
+Take advantage of Durham's social district by ordering a cocktail to-go from a participating business and bringing it along with you as you walk around downtown.
 Check for window clings at business entrances to see where outside drinks are allowed.
 Find more info in our guide to The Bullpen.

 Alley Twenty Six Photo: Discover Durham

-Eat well & Shop Small.
+Eat Well & Shop Small.

 Durham Farmers’ Market

 Bring the whole family and check out the Durham Farmers’ Market at the pavilion in Durham Central Park every Saturday morning.
-Enjoy handcrafted vegan pastries and desserts from Bklyn Vegan Bakery, seasonal vegetables, organic eggs, unique souvenirs, and more.
+Enjoy handcrafted vegan pastries and desserts from Bklyn Vegan Bakery, seasonal vegetables, organic eggs, unique souvenirs and more.

 Black Farmers’ Market

-With music, food vendors, games, dancing, fresh produce, and more, The Black Farmers’ Market is the place to be.
+With music, food vendors, games, dancing, fresh produce and more, The Black Farmers’ Market is the place to be.
 Once a month (from March to November) you can shop from numerous Black vendors in an inclusive, fun, community-centered marketplace and intentionally keep dollars circulating in the community.

 Souvenirs & Crafts

 For traditional to unique finds and the perfect souvenirs, head to Durham’s local shops.
 Peruse through a variety of gifts from around the world at Bull City Fair Trade.
-Sort through puzzles and home goods at Indio, and thrift through The Scrap Exchange for clothing, books, and games.
-Visit sister stores Chet Miller, Parker & Otis, and Tiny, for an eclectic selection of just about everything and anything.
+Sort through puzzles and home goods at Indio, and thrift through The Scrap Exchange for clothing, books and games.
+Visit sister stores Chet Miller, Parker & Otis and Tiny for an eclectic selection of just about everything and anything.

-Durham Farmers Market Photo: Dan Hacker / Discover Durham
+Durham Farmers.
+Market.
+Photo: Dan Hacker / Discover Durham

-Play a round of golf.
+Play a Round of Golf

 The Hillandale Golf Course provides a challenge to golfers of all skill levels.
 An experienced instructor can help you up your game, or you can reserve a tee time just for fun.